popey/popey.com-blog/content/post/2024/09/where-are-podcast-listener-communities.md

 It doesn't matter for this research, I just thought it was interesting that some podcasters don't feel the need to break out their contact details to a separate page, or make it more obvious.
 Perhaps they feel that listeners are likely to be viewing an episode page, or looking at a specific show metadata, so it's better putting the contact details there.

-Some podcasts have the contact details buried inside episode notes.
-They have nothing on the home page, and no "contact" or "about" pages exist.
-Each to their own.

 *I haven't included YouTube, where many shows publish and discuss, in addition to a podcast feed.*

 I am also aware that some people exclusively, or perhaps primarily publish on YouTube (or other video platforms).
 Those aren't podcasts [IMNSHO](https://idioms.thefreedictionary.com/IMNSHO).